hicommonwealth/edgeware-documentation/docs/edgeware-runtime/economics/transaction-fees.md

 # Fee Adjustment
 Transaction volume on blockchains is highly irregular, and therefore transaction fees need a mechanism to adjust.
 However, users should be able to predict transaction fees.

-Polkadot uses a slow-adjusting fee mechanism with tips to balance these two considerations.
-In addition to block limits, Polkadot also has a block fullness target.
+Edgeware uses a slow-adjusting fee mechanism with tips to balance these two considerations.
+In addition to block limits, Edgeware also has a block fullness target.
 Fees increase or decrease for the next block based on the fullness of the current block relative to the target.
 The per-weight fee can change up to 30% in a 24 hour period.
 This rate captures long-term trends in demand, but not short-term spikes.
-To consider short term spikes, Polkadot uses tips on top of the length and weight fees.
+To consider short term spikes, Edgeware uses tips on top of the length and weight fees.
 Users can optionally add a tip to the fee to give the transaction a higher priority.

 # Shard Transactions
 The transactions that take place within Polkadot's shards - parachains and parathreads - do not incur Relay Chain transaction fees.
 Users of shard applications do not even need to hold DOT tokens, as each shard has its own economic model and may or may not have a token.
 There are, however, situations where shards themselves make transactions on the Relay Chain.